How to Wash a T-Shirt

 Squeeze the excess water out of the shirt, or use an absorbent towel to roll the shirt.

 Put your t-shirt into the dryer or hang it up on a clothing line or drying rack to dry.

 How to Dry a T-Shirt

 If you want to maintain the look, fit, and feel of your t-shirt for a much longer period of time, then it is recommended that you air dry your shirts instead of using a dryer.
 Cotton as well as polyester fabric will both react negatively if they are placed into the dryer on high heat settings.
 Clothing made from cotton will shrink, while polyester garments will lose their fit and quality over time if dried in the dryer using tumble dry medium or tumble dry high.

-If you are using the dryer to dry your t-shirt, then adjust the settings to air dry or tumble dry low before you begin.
-If you are able to naturally dry your t-shirts without using the dryer, then hang, lay flat, or line dry your shirts in a clean, cool place with moderate temperatures.
+If you are using the dryer to dry your t-shirt, then adjust the settings to air dry or tumble dry low before you begin and understand how long a dryer takes.
+If you are able to naturally dry your t-shirts without using the dryer, then hang, lay flat, dry flat, or line dry your shirts in a clean, cool place with moderate temperatures.

 How to Iron a T-Shirt

 When ironing your t-shirts, it is important to use the iron on low heat settings so that you don’t burn, shrink, or damage your clothes.
 Follow the instructions below in order to properly dry your 100% cotton, or cotton/polyester blended t-shirts.